-- Referral: Your doctor could refer you to see a psychologist or counsellor for talk-therapy, or psychiatrist for a more detailed assessment and medication management
+- Referral: Your doctor could refer you to see a psychologist or counsellor for therapy or psychiatrist for a more detailed assessment and medication management.

-- Self-Referral: Your mental health professional may give you detail of services you can contact yourself, for example a therapist or a non-governmental organization (NGO).
+- Self-Referral: Your mental health professional may give you details of services you can contact yourself, for example, a therapist or an NGO.

 - Medication: Your doctor might offer to prescribe you psychiatric medication.
 If they do this they should clearly explain what it is for and explain any possible risks, benefits and side effects, so you can make an informed choice about whether or not you want to take medication.

 - Hospitalisation: Depending on your risk assessment, your doctor may suggest in-hospital treatment to better monitor your situation.
 In general, the hospital will require your consent.
 However, your doctor may also apply for compulsory hospitalisation if he/she observes an imminent risk of self-harm, suicide or harm to others.

 Where to Seek Help

 If you would like to access public healthcare, you can go to a general out-patient clinic (GOPC), A&E, or family doctor to request a referral, and bring along the referral letter, which is valid for 3 months, to receive psychiatric help in the public sector.
 Mild to moderate cases might be referred to the Integrated Mental Health Programme (IMHP), where family doctors and social workers provide services within family medicine clinics available in all districts.